kamiderka/my-config/README.md

 # my-config
-NixOS Configs (I'm still learning, so for sure they won't be the best)
+NixOS Configs (I'm still learning, so for sure they aren't the best)